GioF71/tidal-connect/README.md

 ### Caveat

+#### Audio device locking

+Tidal Connect will access exclusively your audio device if you select it in your desktop/mobile Tidal App.
+If you want to play to the selected audio device from other sources, you will need to disconnect from the Tidal app you are using.
+Similarly, you won't be able to play to a device if this device is already playing something from another source.
+In order to check if a device is playing, follow the instructions in the next paragraphs.

+##### Check Audio device is playing, by index

+Say you have selected your card by its index (not recommended), and that the index is `1`, you can execute the following command:

+watch cat /proc/asound/card1/pcm0p/sub0/hw_params

+If this does not say "closed", it means that the audio device is being currently used.

+##### Check Audio device is playing, by name

+Say you have selected your card by its name, and that the name is `D10`, you can execute the following command:

+watch cat /proc/asound/D10/pcm0p/sub0/hw_params

+If this does not say "closed", it means that the audio device is being currently used.

 #### Hardware changes

 Remember that, should you change something to your Moode/Volumio setup, maybe replacing the audio-hat with an USB DAC, you will most likely need to reconfigure Tidal Connect accordingly.